crcdng/csl-styles/README.md

 I imagine the inaugural meeting of every single academic publisher, conference or journal like this:

-\- "I call agenda Item 27 j) What about our citation style?"
+\- "I call agenda Item 27 j).
+What about our citation style?"
-\- "Do we really need one?
+\- "Do we really need a new one?
 There are already more than ten thousand of them around!"
 \- "They are all bad!"
 \- "Lousy!"
 \- "Boring!"